“Rookie” is defined as ALL First Time Participants to the Silver State Classic Challenge events, regardless of any past participation at other events.

-Press Luncheon: Doors open at 10:45am for the press luncheon that begins at 11:00am.
+Doors open at 10:45am for the luncheon that begins at 11:00am.
 All participants and their significant others/crew are welcome to attend.

-Course Orientation: All Rookies are encouraged to participate as Rookie Liaison Blue, will take you up course and give your pointers along the way.
+All Rookies are encouraged to participate as Rookie Liaison Blue, will take you up course and give you pointers along the way.
 It is said that he also has some secrets that he shares with Rookies at this time!

 Each event has a number of rookies experience unnecessary anxiety and expense due to a few key items they somehow miss in the Rules Book.
 While there’s no excuse for not reviewing the Rules Book, here’s a summary of the 3 biggies that frequently bring on additional stress for rookies.

 - Wrong Helmet – For the past several years, at least one rookie has shown up with the wrong helmet.
 We really would like to break that streak.
 Motorcycle helmets will not be approved.
 The only acceptable helmets in 2017 are as follows: